Radioligand, ADT, and ARPI Combo Betters Patient Outcomes in Prostate Cancer

 Skeletal Outcomes

-Time to first symptomatic skeletal event, whether including or excluding death, was similar between treatment arms.
-Most patients did not experience skeletal complications during the follow-up period.
+Time to first SSE, whether including or excluding death, was similar between treatment arms.
+Most patients did not experience skeletal complications during follow-up.
 Use of bone-protective medications, such as denosumab and bisphosphonates, was modest in both arms and did not appear to influence overall outcomes.

 What to Understand

 These findings complement the previously reported improvement in disease control and support the feasibility of integrating PSMA-targeted radioligand therapy earlier in mHSPC.
-Importantly, patients receiving triplet therapy were able to maintain quality of life and pain control throughout treatment.
+Importantly, patients receiving triplet therapy were able to maintain QOL and pain control throughout treatment.

 Temporary dips in functional scores during active radioligand therapy were recovered once standard therapy resumed, demonstrating that early intensification does not result in lasting declines in HRQOL.

 Skeletal complications were not increased with the triplet regimen, further supporting the safety of this approach.
-Longer-term follow-up will help clarify durability of quality-of-life recovery, any late toxicities, and downstream impacts on bone health.
+Longer-term follow-up will help clarify the durability of QOL recovery, any late toxicities, and downstream impacts on bone health.